NCAR/geocat-comp/docs/contrib.rst

 in working on an issue, please comment on the issue to let us know you are working on it.
 This will help us avoid duplicate work.

+The code for ``geocat-comp`` is hosted on GitHub.
+If you do not have one, you will need to create a `free GitHub account <https://github.com/signup/free>`__.
+The `GitHub Quickstart Guide
+<https://docs.github.com/en/get-started/quickstart>`__ is a great place to get
+started with git and GitHub.

 ********************************
 Bug reports and feature requests
 ********************************